Naproxen is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

-- Manufacturer’s PIL, Naprosyn® 250 mg and 500 mg Tablets; Roche Products Limited, The electronic Medicines Compendium.
-Dated April 2013.
+- Manufacturer’s PIL, Naproxen 250 mg and 500 mg Tablets; Actavis UK Limited, The electronic Medicines Compendium.
+Dated August 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.